build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 |Requests/Second |11,947.12 |11,960.24 |
 |Total Requests Served |21,504,877 |21,528,469 |

 Using the same load test our AWS Graviton powered instance achieved similar request latencies across all percentiles, while serving a large number of requests per second and a larger number of total requests.
-Our AWS Graviton instance did all of this while being cheaper and consuming less energy.
-AWS Graviton instances achieve the best price/performance for Rust applications.
+AWS Graviton instances deliver up to 40% better price performance for Rust applications while also increasing your Rust application's sustainability by using up to 60% less energy for the same performance than comparable EC2 instances.

 ## Cleanup